Estimated reading time: 20 minutes

 Par Whole Life Insurance

-We currently changed our life insurance with Manulife Canada to their Par Whole Life Insurance since our term insurance was coming due.
+Since term insurance was due, we changed our life insurance with Manulife Canada to their Par Whole Life Insurance.

 The best part was the transition over without another medical needed.